-Everbridge, Inc., a Delaware corporation (together with its wholly-owned subsidiaries, referred to as Everbridge or the Company), is a global provider of unified critical communications.
+Everbridge, Inc., a Delaware corporation (together with its wholly-owned subsidiaries, referred to as Everbridge or the Company), is a global software company that provides critical communications and enterprise safety applications that enable customers to automate and accelerate the process of keeping people safe and businesses running during critical events.
 The Company's SaaS-based platform enables the Company's customers to quickly and reliably deliver messaging to a large group of people during critical situations.
-The Company's enterprise applications automate numerous critical communications processes such as Mass Notification, Incident Management, IT Alerting, Secure Messaging, Community Engagement and Internet of Things (IoT) Communications.
+The Company's enterprise applications automate numerous critical communications processes such as Mass Notification, Incident Management, IT Alerting, Safety Connection, Community Engagement, Secure Messaging and Internet of Things.
 The Company generates revenue primarily from subscription fees to the Company's enterprise applications.
 The Company has operations in the United States, the United Kingdom and China.